maibrittbergh/statisticalmanual/statisticalintroduction.md

     ## 5 2019-12      1960    2019      60  7.161034 51.39975
     ## 6 2017-04      1950    2017      68  7.581097 51.43599

-The function returns a dataframe.
-Each row in the dataframe represents a station of interest.
-With this dataframe, we can now load the discharge timeseries into R. This function reads in all the locally saved GRDC datasets and stores them into a list.
-Each entry of the list is a different station.
+The function returns a data frame.
+Each row in the data frame represents a station.
+With this data frame, we can now load the discharge time-series into R by using the **grdc_reader** function.
+This function reads in all the locally saved GRDC datasets and stores them in a list.
+Each entry of the list contains a different station.

 ``` r
 data=lfanalyse::grdc_reader(metadata, path)